AnthonyM5/my-awesome-blog/_posts/2021-03-27-sort-algorithms-2.md

   for ( let i = 0; i < array.length - 1; i++) {
     array[i] < pivot ? leftArr.push(array[i]) : rightArr.push(array[i])
   }
-  return [...quickSort(leftArr), pivot, ...quickSort(rightArr)]
+  //We return a desctructured array containing the value of a quicksorted
-}
+  //left array + the pivot + the quicksorted right array - this accounts for uneven arrays return [...quickSort(leftArr), pivot, ...quickSort(rightArr)] }